MissFacetious/my-retail/README.md

 #### Build for Production `npm run build`
 Create a built webpage that can be deployed.

-#### Deploy on GitPages
+#### Deploy on GitPages `npm run deploy`
-Deploy the built static files on a remote server using `npm run build`.
+Deploy the built static files on a remote server using `npm run deploy`.
 It will sent the build files to the gh-pages branch. https://missfacetious.github.io/my-retail/ will then display the served files.